Mysteryn-Lab/mysteryn-crypto/mysteryn-crypto/README.md

 ### Multikey

-This is a binary format of encoding secret and public keys.
+This is a binary format for encoding secret and public keys.

 ```text
 <multikey-code><codec-code><hrp-varbytes><attributes>